russell-archer/SKHelper/README.md

 ## TODO
 - DONE: complete getHighestValueActiveSubscription()
 - DONE: complete subscriptionInformation(): add all previous transactions for a subscription
-- privacy and license buttons
+- DONE: (for subscription store view only - not supported on other view, will need to add manually for StoreView) privacy and terms of service buttons
-- switch from using StoreKit views with ids to products
+- DONE: switch from using StoreKit views with ids to products
-- There’s a modifier that returns a view that’s dependent on an in-app purchase - demo usage
+- There’s a modifier that returns a view that’s dependent on an in-app purchase - demo usage (.currentEntitlementTask(for:))